 On the left-hand admin panel, click on Settings and select the Discussion option.
 This page is used to change all of your comments section settings.

 The Discussion page is broken down into a few subsections that all have different settings to change.
+It gives you several options to make managing comments in WordPress a bit easier.

 Note: «Default Article Settings» text may simply read «Default Post Settings» but everything else is the same.